-The Computer Science Department maintains seven production laboratories for use by students taking computer science classes.
-These nine instructional laboratories are:
+The Computer Science Department maintains nine laboratories for use by students taking computer science classes:

-- Open Labs with Windows, Macintosh, Linux and Sun systems (JD 1622C, JD 2217) - Note: JD 1622C is a shared lab, open to students taking major courses from engineering, computer science or CIT; JD 2217 is open to computer science and CIT students
+- Open Lab: JD 1622C, a shared lab, open to students taking major courses from engineering, computer science or CIT

 The college operates a number of HP high end UNIX servers.
 All of the computing facilities in the department are networked to college and campus servers as well as to the Internet.